CumaNeoTerra/CPlusPlus/README.md

 # CPlusPlus
-Based on the site http://cppquiz.org/quiz, extraced questions for easier overview.
+Based on the site http://cppquiz.org/quiz, extracted questions for easier overview.

 The more :skull: you see, the higher the difficulty!

 According to the C++17 standard, what is the output of the following programs?

-#### 1. :skull:
+#### 1. :skull::skull:
 ```
 #include <iostream>